Hitokii/Perfect-Number/README.md

 # How to play :

-Open CMD by doing ctrl + r
+Open CMD by doing win + r

 type : "CMD" and ENTER